Search

 Rasheeda Garner (Producing, Writing for Television) wrote the holiday film Baking Christmas for OWN and Fatal Affair for Netflix.

-Chanté Bowser (Acting for the Camera) recently starred in Christmas Love Letter on Lifetime, and appeared in Best of Enemies opposite Taraji P. Henson and Sam Rockwell, John Wynn’s Mirror Mirror, Adventures of Dally & Spanky, ChanceCriminal Minds, Lee Daniel’s Star, Lethal Weapon, and in the Lifetime movie Faith Under Fire with Toni Braxton.
+Chanté Bowser (Acting for the Camera) took on multigenerational roles in A Christmas Prayer, playing a 60 year old character and her younger self.
+She recently shot an episode for Paradise and for Lessons in Chemistry, wrote and starred in an upcoming short, appeared in current SAG national print ads, starred in Christmas Love Letter on Lifetime, and appeared in Best of Enemies opposite Taraji P. Henson and Sam Rockwell, John Wynn’s Mirror Mirror, Adventures of Dally & Spanky, ChanceCriminal Minds, Lee Daniel’s Star, Lethal Weapon, and in the Lifetime movie Faith Under Fire with Toni Braxton.

-Tyron Carter (Writing for Television) was hired to write two freelance episodes of Legends of Tomorrow and a third for Arrow.
+Tyron Carter (Writing for Television) wrote for Legends of Tomorrow and Arrow.

-Danesh Razvi (Acting for the Camera) appears in the BBC One production of A Suitable Boy.
+Danesh Razvi (Acting for the Camera) appeared in the BBC One production of A Suitable Boy, and in Modern Love: Mumbai, an Amazon Original Series, Blind and Neeyat.

-Sarah Link (Screenwriting, Writing for Television) wrote an episode of In The Dark (CW).
+Sarah Link (Screenwriting, Writing for Television) wrote for In The Dark (CW), and Queer As Folk (Peacock).

 Lauren Packer (Writing for Television) co-wrote an episode of Marisa Romanov for Amazon Prime.